 In accordance with and based upon the aforementioned provisions, the Company has also adopted the Code of Conduct in matter of internal dealing, namely a procedure concerning the requirements by relevant individuals, such as members of the corporate bodies and qualified managers with strategic responsibilities, as well as persons "closely associated" with them, in relation to the possible completion of transactions involving shares or financial instruments issued by the Company or connected to them, with the purpose, in particular, to ensure information transparency vis-à-vis the market.

-In continuity with past years, during the 2022 financial year, the aforementioned Code of Conduct already approved by the Board of Directors and last updated during the 2018 financial year, remained in force.
+In continuity with past years, during FY 2023, the aforementioned Code of Conduct already approved by the Board of Directors was still in force.